The Hearth

 This ability to look out and in at the same time holds the clue to Janus' mysteries, to the pre-verbal mode of perception that will give us the ability to look in the same manner, outward and inward simultaneously.
 To do this we must „stand in the doorway,‟ and the best description of this was provided by Douglas Harding in his important little book On Having No Head.
 Harding was hiking in the Himalayas and one morning he suddenly saw the world differently:

+"…I stopped thinking…Past and future dropped away.
+There existed only the Now, that present moment and all that was given in it.
+To look was enough.
+And what I found was khaki trouserlegs terminating downwards in a pair of brown shoes, khaki sleeves terminating sideways in a pair of pink hands, and a khaki shirtfront terminating upwards in – absolutely nothing whatever!
+Certainly not in a head."
 4 4 Harding, p.
 2. This nothing, however, was filled with everything: mountains, sky, valleys below, extending to the horizon.
 Harding felt light and liberated.
 He had ceased to ignore the sensations of his own headlessness, ending a habit acquired in infancy when told that „the baby in the mirror‟ was merely his own reflection.
 In addition to his headlessness, he was now attending to the limits of his perceptual field.
 Consequently, he wasn‟t tracking on this or that object, as we spend so much of our time doing, using our eyes as searchlights for our impulses and desires.
 Instead, he was looking at his whole visual field at once, and the lightness he felt resulted from dropping the burden of his eyes from incessant tracking, and of his mind from incessant thinking.

 Indigenous peoples are aware of the difference between these two ways of looking at the world.
 When the psychologist C. G. Jung visited an Indian pueblo in the American Southwest years ago, he had a conversation with the local chief, Ochwiay Biano (his name means Mountain Lake).